-The International Mathematical Union has no individual members.
-Its Members are countries.
-Each Member country is represented through an Adhering Organization, which may be its principal academy, a mathematical society, its research council or some other institution or association of institutions, or an appropriate agency of its government.
-The Member countries adhere to different groups ranging from group I to V. The higher the number of the group, the more votes the country has and the more dues it pays.
+The International Mathematical Union has no personal members.
+Its Members and Associate Members are countries represented through an Adhering Organization, which may be its principal academy, a mathematical society or other mathematical institution, or an appropriate agency of its government.
+The Member Countries adhere to different groups ranging from group I to V. The higher the number of the group, the more votes the country has and the more dues it pays.
 These dues finance almost all the activities of IMU.

 A country starting to develop its mathematical culture and interested in building links to mathematicians all over the world is invited to join IMU as an Associate Member.
-For the purpose of facilitating jointly sponsored activities and jointly pursuing the objectives of the IMU, multinational mathematical societies and professional societies can join IMU as Affiliate Member.
-At present IMU has 68 Members, 4 Associate, and 3 Affiliate Members.
-Every four years the IMU membership gathers in a General Assembly (GA) which consists of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
+For the purpose of facilitating jointly sponsored activities and jointly pursuing the objectives of the IMU, multi-national mathematical societies and professional societies can join IMU as Affiliate Member.
+At present, IMU has 70 Members, 8 Associate, and 4 Affiliate Members.
+Every four years the IMU membership gathers in a

+IMU General Assembly 2010, Bangalore

+General Assembly (GA) which consists of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
 All important decisions are made at the GA, including the election of the officers, establishment of commissions, the approval of the budget, and changes of the statutes and by-laws.